Transformation Functions

 C Transformation

-The C Transformation feature provides the ability to build custom C transformations to run on the Automation1 controller in real-time.
+The C Transformation feature lets you build custom C transformations that run on the Automation1 controller in real-time.

 To develop a C transformation C project: